nityaanandshah/Trip-Companion/NEXT_STEPS.md

 # 🎯 Your Next Steps

+## 🎉 Day 27 COMPLETE - Ready to Deploy!

+Your app is production-ready!
+All preparation work is done, and you're ready for launch! 🚀

+### ✅ Day 27 Achievements:

+- Created `.env.example` with all environment variables
+- Verified all database migrations are applied
+- **Production build successful** with zero errors
+- Fixed TypeScript issues and deprecated configs
+- Created comprehensive `DEPLOYMENT.md` guide
+- Performance optimized and ready to scale

+---

 ## 🎉 Week 3 is COMPLETE!

 All social features, bookmarking, join requests, and notifications are fully implemented and working!